ihabwahbi/rl-exec-data/docs/architecture/high-level-architecture.md

 ## Technical Summary

 The system will be architected as a modular, command-line-driven ETL (Extract, Transform, Load) pipeline written in Python. **Critical prerequisite**: The pipeline cannot begin any processing until actual historical data is acquired from Crypto Lake through a dedicated data acquisition layer.
 The architecture implements a "data-first, validation-second" approach, with Epic 0 establishing data access as the blocking gate for all subsequent work.

-Once data is available, the pipeline analyzes source data assumptions and delta feed availability, then reconstructs a high-fidelity unified event stream using the Chronological Event Replay algorithm.
-The system bridges the paradigm gap between Crypto Lake's snapshot-based historical data and Binance's differential real-time feeds.
-Memory-efficient processing ensures operation within the 32GB RAM constraint through bounded order book representations and streaming when necessary.
+**Validated Architecture**: Epic 1 has proven all critical assumptions with real data.
+The pipeline will use the FullReconstruction strategy based on perfect delta feed quality (0% gaps in 11.15M messages).
+Performance validation shows 12.97M events/sec capability (130x requirement) with memory usage of only 1.67GB for 8M events (14x safety margin).
+The system bridges the paradigm gap between Crypto Lake's snapshot-based historical data and Binance's differential real-time feeds through validated streaming architecture.

 ## High-Level Project Diagram